kevinresol/heroku-buildpack-haxe/README.md

 Use config var `HAXEVER` and `NEKOVER` to specify the version of Haxe and Neko respectively.

-Currently, the defaults are 3.3.0-rc.1 and 2.1.0 respectively.
+Currently, the defaults are `3.3.0-rc.1` and `2.1.0` respectively.

 ### Example Usage

-The following demonstrate the use of the hooks in `package.json` to invoke a Haxe build for a NodeJS project:
+The following demonstrates the use of the hooks in `package.json` to invoke a Haxe build for a NodeJS project:

 0. Config the following buildpacks in heroku dashboard (or through command line)